stratisproject/BlockchainProgramming/other_types_of_asset/liquid_democracy.md

 This part is a purely conceptual exercise of one application of colored coins.

-Let’s imagine a company where some decisions are taken by a board of investors after a vote.
+Let’s imagine a company where some decisions are made by a board of investors after a vote.

 *   Some investors do not know enough about a topic, so they would like to delegate decisions about some subjects to someone else.
 *   There is potentially a huge number of investors.